 Serving PosseT

-I served the posset in these cute jars!
+You can also serve the posset in these cute jars!
 It’s a great dessert to serve with fresh berries such as raspberries or strawberries.
-It’s also pairs really wells with whipped cream or a drizzle of raspberry coulis or lemon curd on top.
+It also pairs really well with whipped cream or a drizzle of raspberry coulis or strawberry sauce on top.
 It’s often served with shortbread cookies on the side.

 Much like panna cotta or lemon curd this also makes a great tart filling!
 Just pour into the tart shell and chill the normal 4 hours before serving.